-Through research-based programs such as Responsive Classrooms and Second Steps, complemented by an exploration and reflection on the meaning of their Jersey Stripes (standing for courage, honesty, integrity, loyalty, and sportsmanship), Lower School boys learn the importance of character, citizenship, compassion, and other central values.
+Through research-based programs such as Responsive Classrooms and Second Steps, complemented by an exploration and reflection on the meaning of their Jersey Stripes (standing for courage, integrity, diversity, resilience and thoughtfulness), Lower School boys learn the importance of character, citizenship, compassion, and other central values.

 This specially designed curriculum helps to build a classroom and school learning community where high social and academic goals are both attained.
 Teachers integrate instruction, learning, and caring in the daily program.